Appeal against an academic decision

 - an appeal to review a grade

-- Student Appeals Against Academic Decisions Rule
+- University of Sydney (Student Appeals Against Academic Decisions) Rule 2006 (as amended)

-The steps to follow when appealing against against an academic decision are as follows;
+The steps to follow when appealing against against an academic decision are as follows:

 The student must be able to demonstrate how due process was not observed.
 For instance: